• Skip to primary navigation

 Instructions

-• In a large bowl, mix the flour and egg yolks and egg together.
+• Make Dough - in a large bowl, mix the flour and egg yolks and egg together.
 Add the vodka, sugar salt and whipping cream.

-• Turn the dough onto a lightly floured surface and knead the dough for a few minutes.
+• Knead and Rest - turn the dough onto a lightly floured surface and knead the dough for a few minutes.
 Shape into a ball.
 Dough will feel hard and dense.
 Cover with a bowl and allow to rest for 30 minutes.

-• Cut the thin dough into approx. 3cm wide strips.
-The length of the strips will depend on the size of your Rozantsi.
-I used pieces about 1.5 feet long, but you can experiment to make bigger or small Rozantsi.
+• Cut into Strips - cut the thin dough into 1" (3cm) wide strips.
+The length of the strips will determine on the size of your Rozantsi.
+As pictured, 1 ½ feet (45cm) long strips.

-• Take 1.5 foot long piece, hold end between 2 fingers and roll it up around your 2 fingers, then keep wrapping tightly around 3 fingers -and around 4 fingers and put the end into the middle or pinch it to edge to hold.
+• Make Rozantsi - hold the end of a dough strip between 2 fingers.
+Carefully roll it around 2 fingers, then keep wrapping tightly around 3 fingers -and around 4 fingers.
+Put the end of the strip into the middle of the circle or pinch to the edge to hold.
 As you wrap, also slightly twist the dough.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!